DaanBoertien/Human-Connection/_team/anne-boertien.md

   title: Anne Boertien
   function: Visual Organizational Advisor | Developer | Coach
   photo_description: Anne drawing
-  summary: Maximizing potential and mobilizing people, those are the main drivers
+  summary: Maximizing potential and inspiring people to take action, those are the
-    in my work.
+    main drivers in my work.
+  uitleg: >-
-  uitleg: "I love making abstract, complex matters understandable and tangible.
+    I love making abstract, complex matters understandable and tangible.
     Visually, through business drawing.
-With good conversation and focus on the complete person.
-And solution-oriented, based on the goal.
-Others describe me as warm and sincere in relationships, sharp on content, and practical and creative in execution. # Example translation"
+Personally, through a good conversation that focuses on the complete person.
+I am solution-oriented and always have the end-goal in mind.

+    Others describe me as warm and sincere in relationships, sharp on content, and practical and creative in execution.
   card_title: Time for action?
   soundbites: "Fun fact: "
   soundbites_text: >